5 Tips for Creating Your Own Luck in 2022

 It takes determination and practice, but the data indicates the results are worth it.

-After a year where many have felt powerless or overwhelmed, I hope you find these tips useful for writing a new story for yourself in 2021.
+After a couple of years where many have felt powerless or overwhelmed, I hope you find these tips useful for writing a new story for yourself in 2022.

 If you have any other tips, please share them in the comments below — and let’s all make the New Year a year for new and exciting opportunities.